s-r-e-e-r-a-j/s-r-e-e-r-a-j/README.md

 - 💡 I’m interested in creating ethical hacking tools.
 - 🛠️ I’m interested in creating hacking tools for legal use.
 - 🌟 Open to collaborating on projects related to **programming**, **web development**, and **ethical hacking**.

 ---

-## 🎯Goals

-- ✨ I aim to enhance my skills in programming, web development, and ethical hacking.

-- 🔍 I strive to expand my knowledge in areas like ethical hacking and penetration testing.

----